mgi25/IQAC-Suite/README.md

 | `core-admin`| Admin views for overseeing reports and submissions         |
 | `templates` | HTML files with base layouts and includes                  |
 | `static`    | CSS, JavaScript, and image assets                          |

 ---

+## User Functionalities

+IQAC-Suite follows a **role-based access control model**, ensuring each user only sees relevant features for their role.
+Below is a detailed breakdown of functionalities for each type of user in the system.

+---

+### Faculty / Event Coordinator

+> Primary users responsible for creating and managing event proposals.

+- Submit new **Event Proposals** via a multi-step form
+- Upload necessary documents:
+  - Event Invitation
+  - Brochure
+  - Attendance Sheet
+  - Event Report
+- View and track proposal status:
+  - Pending → Under Review → Approved/Rejected
+- Respond to reviewer feedback and edit submissions
+- Generate and export **IQAC Reports** for completed events
+- Submit **CDL (Media)** requests for banners, posters, or content
+- Receive real-time notifications via the dashboard

+---

+### Head of Department (HOD) / Reviewer

+> Departmental reviewer responsible for evaluating submissions.

+- View proposals submitted by faculty under the department
+- Provide review feedback, approve, or reject proposals
+- Forward approved proposals to IQAC Admin
+- Monitor department events and proposal statuses
+- Access archive of past events and reports

+---

+### IQAC Admin

+> Core admin responsible for quality control and documentation.

+- Access and manage all submitted proposals across departments
+- Review, approve, or reject proposals at final stage
+- Leave reviewer feedback visible to submitters
+- Generate consolidated **IQAC reports** (PDF & HTML)
+- Manage deadlines and reporting periods
+- Access analytics dashboard and proposal statistics
+- Moderate CDL submissions and feedback

+---

+### CDL Coordinator / Media Team

+> Content team responsible for design/media creation and tracking.

+- Access all **media/content requests** via CDL module
+- Change status of requests: Submitted → In Progress → Completed
+- Upload final assets (banners, posters, videos, etc.)
+- Provide clarifications or request additional input
+- Maintain task history and approval trail

+---

+### System Administrator (Superuser)

+> Full backend access with administrative privileges.

+- Access Django Admin Panel
+- Add, modify, or deactivate users and roles
+- Configure platform-wide settings and deadlines
+- Manage static files and uploaded media
+- Monitor database and logs
+- Enable or disable modules/features as needed

+---

+Each role has been designed to ensure:
+- **Clarity of workflow**
+- **Security and data integrity**
+- **Seamless collaboration** between academic and media teams

+To test multiple roles locally, create accounts and assign roles via the Django Admin Panel (`/admin`).

+---